There’s a saying that painters like painting, actors like acting, musicians like playing music, and writers like having written.

 Sever those ties and it’s time to start again from scratch.
 We’re told school will prepare us for work but we don’t believe that.
 The time that now stands between us and adulthood seems inconsequential.

 There’s another reason why I think we miss school.
 We believed at the time that we were something special.
 That’s not an easy feeling to find as an adult.

 In English classes, I always did well.
 I often came top, I won awards, one teacher said my essay was the best they had ever marked on that topic.
-Having now written full time for almost a year, I'm grateful for the confidence that gave me.
+Etc etc etc. Having now written full time for over a year, I’m grateful for the confidence that gave me.

 We miss that in the same way we miss pajama parties, our parents packing a lunch, and gold stars.
 It was easy.
 Simple.
 We didn’t question it.
 If we do try to get too close to the memories, it becomes obvious that we weren’t the prodigious geniuses we felt like.
 I remember how we always got two marks for each subject: one for attainment (i.e. our actual grade) and one for effort.

 It always seems incomprehensible to think that the same machine I went through is still chugging along.
 The same teachers in the same rooms, teaching the same curriculum, to girls in the same ugly uniform, at the same desks.

 By the time I turned sixteen I felt suffocated by school and needed to move on.

 Although reluctant to leave my friends, I cleared out my locker, changed my name, brought a pair of double-sole brothel creepers, and went straight to college instead of sixth-form.

 We make few decisions which, in hindsight, we can see were perfect.
 That was one of them.
 I loved college